joes0451/ADev/ReadMe.txt

 Clean:
 		Clean also deletes the key.properties file, used for signing, so that you can safely archive your project.
-And for older projects, that are not set up for the key.properties file, it will modify the app/build.gradle file to support it.
+And for older projects that are not set up for the key.properties file, it will modify the app/build.gradle file to support it.

 Pull Files: